restfulapi/restful-api/README.md

         }
     }

 The configuration in the anyResource block applies to any resource that isn't explicitly listed in the configuration.  anyResource would be primarily used when you want to dynamically expose resources, and are not using versioned representations; e.g., you have a 'simple' system in which the resource representations can map directly to the objects they represent and the json or xml can be dynamically generated.
-The above example uses the declarative domain and groovy bean marshallers to handle all resources.
+The above example uses the declarative domain and bean marshallers to handle all resources.

 Any configuration options for a resource/representation listed below can be applied to the anyResource block as well.
 (So you can assign affordances, etc.)